 Classical Hodgkin lymphoma.
-There are four subtypes of classical Hodgkin lymphoma: nodular sclerosing, mixed cellularity, lymphocyte rich, and lymphocyte depleted.
+There are four subtypes of classical Hodgkin lymphoma: nodular sclerosis, mixed cellularity, lymphocyte rich, and lymphocyte depleted.

-- Mixed cellularity Hodgkin lymphoma.
-This type is more common in children age 10 years or younger and shows the strongest link to the Epstein-Barr virus (the virus that causes mononucleosis).
+Mixed cellularity Hodgkin lymphoma.
+This type is more common in children age 10 years or younger.
+It shows the strongest link to the Epstein-Barr virus, the virus that causes mononucleosis.
 It usually begins in the lymph nodes in the abdomen or in the spleen.

 Age and Hodgkin lymphoma

 There are three different forms of Hodgkin lymphoma: